OceanLabPy/OceanLab/README.md

 WARNING: Be careful with the use of this.
 It can have errors.
-Sao Paulo - SP, march 2015
+Sao Paulo - SP, february 2016